A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: DATA-DRIVEN SYSTEM PARAMETRIZATION

 with regressand $y\in\mathbb{R}^p$, regressor $x\in\mathbb{R}^n$ and unknown true parameter matrix $\Theta_{\mathrm{tr}}\in\mathbb{R}^{p \times n}$.
 Our goal is to find an \ac{LFT} parametrization of the true parameter matrix $\Theta_{\mathrm{tr}}$ based on a finite number of measurements.
 To this end, we collect data $\{x_k, y_k\}_{k=0}^{N-1}$, where

 with $x_{\mathrm{tr},k}$ and $y_{\mathrm{tr},k}$ being the true regressand and regressor.
 For simplification, we rewrite the problem in matrix notation

-with $Y$ and $X$ being the horizontally stacked regressor and regressand.
+with $Y\in\mathbb{R}^{p \times N}$ and $X\in\mathbb{R}^{n \times N}$ being the horizontally stacked regressor and regressand.
 To distinguish between the error sources, we denote the error term in the regressor $\tilde{V}_1 = L_1 V_1 R_1$ with measurement error and the error term in the regressand $\tilde{V}_2 = L_2 V_2 R_2$ by disturbance.
-The matrices $L_1$, $R_1$, $L_2$ and $R_2$ are introduced for a more flexible parametrization, e.g., to account for measurement errors only in certain elements of the regressor by setting the corresponding rows of $L_i$ to zero.
-In contrast, methods using the data-informativity framework require a parametrization of $\tilde{V}_1$ and $\tilde{V}_2$ directly \cite{Waarde2020a, Bisoffi2024}, hence this setup provides additional flexibility.
+The matrices $L_1$, $R_1$, $L_2$ and $R_2$ are introduced for a more flexible parametrization.
+For example to account for measurement errors in only certain elements of the regressor one must set the corresponding rows of $L_1$ to zero.
+In contrast, methods using the data-informativity framework require an assumption on $\tilde{V}_1$ and $\tilde{V}_2$ directly \cite{Waarde2020a, Bisoffi2024}, hence this setup provides additional flexibility.

 Using the collected data, we define the set $\Delta$ of all measurement errors and disturbances consistent with the data